-Parents with a complaint about their child's medical condition should discuss these directly with the Headteacher in the first instance.
-If the Headteacher cannot resolve the matter, they will direct parents to the school's complaints procedure.
+Parents with a complaint about their child's medical condition should discuss these directly with the Headteacher/Head of School in the first instance.
+If the Headteacher/Head of School cannot resolve the matter, they will direct parents to the school's complaints procedure.